Generating and sending invoices

 Get in touch

 Generating invoices via Amazon Payment Services can greatly speed up how quickly you collect payments on outstanding invoices.
-Feel free to get in touch to better understand how Collect can help your business.
+Feel free to get in touch to better understand how Payment Link can help your business.
 Reach out to our team at firstname.lastname@example.org.